daffodilsoftware/react-native-codepush/README.md

-@hrhk/react-native-codepush
+@daffodilsw/react-native-codepush

-# A lightweight OTA (Over-The-Air) update system for React Native, allowing you to update your JavaScript bundle instantly without         # publishing a new version to the Play Store or App Store.
+A lightweight OTA (Over-The-Air) update system for React Native, allowing you to update your JavaScript bundle instantly without publishing a new version to the Play Store or App Store.

 This library supports:
-Android
-iOS

-Firebase Remote Config
+- Android and iOS both platform

-S3/HTTPS bundle hosting
+- S3/HTTPS bundle hosting
-Zero AppCenter dependency
+- Zero AppCenter dependency
-Customizable update modal
+- Customizable update modal

 # 🛠 Getting Started

-# Note: This library assumes you already have a working React Native environment.
+Note: This library assumes you already have a working React Native environment.

 If not, follow the official guide: https://reactnative.dev/docs/set-up-your-environment